All Products

 Step 2: Define role permissions

-On the Customer Role Permission Settings tab of the Encryption page, configure roles for different database accounts.
-This determines whether they see plaintext or ciphertext when they query data.
+On the Encryption page, on the Customer Role Permission Settings tab, you can configure roles for different database accounts.
+This determines whether an account can view data in plaintext or only in ciphertext when querying data.

 1. Click Create Role Permission Policy.